Sunday, June 30, 2019

 The seeker of truth must know the idea of becoming a sanyasi or a monk belongs to religion, not spirituality.
 Spirituality is based on the Soul, the Spirit, which is hidden by ignorance.
 The religion is based on ignorance.

-By renouncing the worldly life and accepting sanyasa or monk-hood the ignorance will not vanish.
+By renouncing the worldly life and accepting sanyasa or monkhood the ignorance will not vanish.

 Sticking to physical Gurus and their teachings are sticking to ignorance.
 By sticking to physical Guru and their teaching blocks you from transcending the dualistic illusion to nondualistic reality.

 Gurus, Swamis, Yogis, the Sadhu, belong to religious and yogic paths.
-Guru, Swami, Yogi, Sadhu, are nothing to do with the ultimate truth or Brahman.
-Gurus, Swamis, Yogis, Sadhus are based on the false Self (ego), and false experience (waking).
+Guru, Swami, Yogi, and Sadhu, are nothing to do with the ultimate truth or Brahman.
+Gurus, Swamis, Yogis, and Sadhus are based on the false Self (ego), and false experience (waking).

 If you are trying to become a Guru or Monk then you are unfit to acquire Self-knowledge.
-Someone posing as a Gnani, because he is some Gurus a direct disciple cannot be a Gnani.
-Those who pose themselves as Gnanis are not Gnanis.
-A Gnani never poses himself as a Guru, a swami, a sadhu or a yogi or some Gurus disciple.
+Someone posing as a Gnani, because he is some Gurus direct disciple cannot be a Gnani.

-Sage Sri, Sankara: ~ "Though I wear these robes of a Sanyasin, it is only for the sake of bread."
+Sage Sankara: ~ "Though I wear these robes of a Sanyasin, it is only for the sake of bread."

 Thus, it proves that the religious gurus and yogis are not Gnanis because they identified themselves as holy people.